nimj34/Effects-of-Substance-Use-on-Mental-Health-by-Sexual-Orientation/README.md

 Those with suicidal plans, thoughts, or attempts are 5.5 times more likely to experience psychological distress.

+Individuals with a hitory of suicidality in the pat year are 12 times more likely to also report experiencing a past-year major depressive episode.

 LGB individuals were around twice as likely as non-LGB individuals to experience severe psychological distress, major depressive episodes, and suicidality.

-People with more frequent cigarette and marijuana use are more likely to experience negative mental health outcomes.
+People with more frequent marijuana use are significantly more likely to experience psychological distress.

+People with alcohol or marijuana use disorders are significantly more likely to experience suicidality.

 ## 📖 Variables
 The data found in this project is from the [2023 National Survey on Drug Use and Health](https://www.samhsa.gov/data/data-we-collect/nsduh-national-survey-drug-use-and-health/national-releases/2023).
 This survey measures substance use, mental illness, and treatment in the civilian non-institutionalized population aged 12 or older.
 For the purposes of this project, however, I will only be focusing on adults.

-The final dataset after cleaning and merging both waves had 40,389 rows and 28 columns.
+The final dataset after cleaning and merging both waves had 40,389 rows and 24 columns.

 ### 1. **SEX_ORIENT**- sexual orientation of respondent
 Values: